ARINZE-05/Supermarket-Sales-Analysis/README.md

 # Supermarket-Sales-Analysis

 ## Introduction
 Every business owner wants their business to thrive.
-And every business is as good as the profit it makes which most times defines the success of the business.
-So, in the business world, every profitable business will always stay ahead despite the challenges or stiff competition from others.
-This analysis delves into the financial capability of a supermarket general sales performances, despite making sales, they don't generate profits.
-Emphasis on its profitability with the aim of understanding challenges faced by this organization and provide relative solutions to it; considering some metrics like customer type and satisfaction, business locations, total sales, quantity and product category.
+And every business is as good as the profit it makes which most times defines its success of the.
+So, in the real world, every profitable business will always stay afloat despite the challenges or stiff competition from others.
+This analysis delves into the financial capability of a supermarket general sales performances.
+Despite making sales, they don't generate profits.
+Emphasis on its profitability with the aim of understanding challenges faced by this organization, providing relative solution to it.

 ## Data Description
 This dataset was provided by The Data Initiative.It is a supermarket sales data that gives a general overview of the company's sales performance.The dataset includes the following: